caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

     4º State: H(1)
     5º State: H(2)
      ```
-- If you choose to split the PDOS from some atom and repeated species were found, a different subtitle will be done for these states automatically in the generated .agr file, if you chooose to customize the graph for xmgrace, if not the subtitles will appear with different names for the repeated species, for example the 4º and 5º State in the example above for hydrogen.
+- If you choose to split the PDOS from some atom and repeated species were found, a different subtitle will be generated for these states automatically in the generated .agr file.
+However, in the case of the .dat file, the subtitles will appear with different names for the repeated species in the terminal (Look the 4º and 5º states in the example above).